dookda/dpc2-hms/README.md

-# healthmap
+# Health Monitoring and Surveillance System (HMS)
-this map was designed to support disease surveillance of DPC2
+this map was designed to support health monitoring and surveillance system of DPC2

 ## web